 MyTeachingPartner (MTP™) is a targeted, yearlong, one-on-one coaching program focused on helping teachers learn to interact more effectively with children.
 This is a unique professional development opportunity for early educators in Santa Clara County.
 Only a limited number of people will be selected to participate in this project.
 Priority for participation is given to lead teachers or higher-level educators in the field.
 Participants engage in an intensive 8- to 10-month one-on-one coaching process to enhance teacher-child interactions in the classroom.
 The CLASS Dimensions provide the foundation for the discussions between coaches and participants to enhance the quality of classroom interactions.
 Video recordings for assessment and conference calls are conducted bi-weekly.

 The training, including all materials, will be provided free of charge.
 This is nearly $7,000 in professional development participants receive FREE under CARES Plus.
 Participants will earn a $1,200 stipend upon completion of the coaching program.
 New CARES Plus participants will earn an additional $500 for completion of required Core trainings.

 for more information.

 Please visit the following websites for assistance in obtaining or upgrading your permit: Child Development Training Consortium (CDTC) www.childdevelopment.org or California Commission on Teacher Credentialing (CTC) www.ctc.ca.gov.

 The WestEd E3 Institute is offering translation and evaluation of international education documents for CARES Plus participants.
 For more information, click here International Education Translation and Evaluation Services.

-Santa Clara CARES Plus is funded by First 5 California, FIRST 5 Santa Clara County, and the California Department of Education-Child Development Division, and is operated by the WestEd E3 Institute.
+Santa Clara CARES Plus is funded by First 5 California, FIRST 5 Santa Clara County, and the Child Development Division of the California Department of Education, and is administered by the WestEd E3 Institute.